arco3-del/maestre-arco-conservatory-2.0.7.8/README.md

 3.  **Run the application:** Open `index.html` in a modern web browser that supports the necessary web APIs (like Google Chrome).

 ---
 *This project is a response to the democratization of mastery.*

+RICHARD FELIPE URBINA
+ZAPOPAN,MEXICO